 Once the Puritan was ‘in the wall’, as it where, I stopped and paused.
 I couldn’t quite believe what I was hearing and stopped in my tracks when the music played again.
 There was a distinct difference in sound quality.
 It seemed that the Puritan’s mere presence within the mains was having an effect because it started to clean up the mains, adding a slice of focus and reducing noise right there and then.
 I fact, I could hear a low level bass rhythm for the first time.
 OK, it took a bit of searching out with the ears.
 It wasn’t absolutely obvious but it was there.
 This entire happenstance was just that, a pure accident on my terms.
 I wasn’t expecting it (although I know of expensive Vertex AQ kit designed to do just that, it will have an effect by merely being part of the local mains system).
 For the Puritan to have such a positive – and wholly unadvertised effect I might add – effect was startling, though.
 It also means that, if you run out of sockets, any other kit plugged into the local mains circuits will benefit from a measure of cleansing even if not directly attached to the Puritan.

-I then plugged in the DAC and the noise reduced so much that the gain had to be raised two notches on my pre-amp to achieve the same level.
+I then plugged in the DAC using the same superior cabling and the noise reduced so much that the gain had to be raised two notches on my pre-amp to achieve the same level.
 Doing so increased the general level of detail resident in the soundstage.
 This meant that the vocal harmonies offered greater information, becoming a collection of voices instead of an amorphous blob.
 Bass was stronger and offered a effective mass while the lower lying synth runs, rather hidden in the mix thus far, made a more significant appearance, as did the ride cymbal.

 I then plugged my vinyl chain (phono and pre-amps) into the reference Nordost power block with Tellurium Q power cable and played David Gray’s Please Forgive Me.